refinedev/refine/documentation/blog/2022-12-15-mui-checkbox.md

 ## Customizing your Material UI Checkbox
-The Material UI Checkbox showcases the dynamism of the Material UI framework because it offers several props and utilities with which you can easily customise it to fit your web application.
+The Material UI Checkbox showcases the dynamism of the Material UI framework because it offers several props and utilities with which you can easily customize it to fit your web application.
 Below are some ways to use the Material UI Checkbox:

 ### Adding Labels
 The FormControlLabel component allows you to give the Checkbox a label.